- Cygnus olor

 - Dull, greyish-brown, or in some areas, almost white

 A native of northern and central Eurasia.
 It is a common resident throughout lowland British Isles, north and central France and east to Denmark and Germany.
 A summer visitor to southern Norway, southern Sweden and extreme south Finland and Poland and the Baltic States.
 Also breeds around the northern shores of the Black and Caspian Seas and in parts of Turkey.

 Birds found anywhere else in the world, have been intoduced as an ornamental species in parks and estates.
 In North America escaped birds have established feral populations in many areas, particularly around the Great Lakes and along the Atlantic coast.
 Their aggressive behaviour can threaten native waterfowl species and some states are trying to control this species

 Breeds in town parks, flooded gravel-pits, reservoirs and natural wetlands, as well as in protected bays with brackish to salty water.
 Slow-flowing rivers and large, shallow lakes, often in estuaries and on sheltered coasts out of the breeding season.

 It is a very aggressive bird, especially during the breeding season

-Often swims with it's wings arched and it's neck in an S-curve, giving it a very graceful appearance.
+Often swims with its wings arched and its neck in an S-curve, giving it a very graceful appearance.
 The neck is fully outstretched in flight

 The Mute Swan mates for life, but if one of the pair should die, the other will remate.